-You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
-This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.
+You can end your membership in our plan during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
+During this time, review your health and drug coverage and decide about coverage for the upcoming year.

-- When is the Annual Enrollment Period?
-This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
-You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans:

-- Another Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - or A Medicare health plan.
+- The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare prescription drug plan. - o Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - o - or - A Medicare health plan.
 A Medicare health plan is a plan offered by a private company that contracts with Medicare to provide all of the Medicare Part A (Hospital) and Part B (Medical) benefits.
-Some Medicare health plans also include Part D prescription drug coverage. - If you enroll in most Medicare health plans, you will be disenrolled from Blue Retiree Rx Essential when your new plan's coverage begins.
-However, if you choose a Private Fee-for-Service plan without Part D drug coverage, a Medicare Medical Savings Account plan, or a Medicare Cost Plan, you can enroll in that plan and keep Blue Retiree Rx Essential for your drug coverage.
+Some Medicare health plans also include Part D prescription drug coverage.

+If you enroll in most Medicare health plans, you will be disenrolled from BlueCross Rx Essential when your new plan's coverage begins.
+However, if you choose a Private Fee-for-Service plan without Part D drug coverage, a Medicare Medical Savings Account plan, or a Medicare Cost Plan, you can enroll in that plan and keep BlueCross Rx Essential for your drug coverage.
 If you do not want to keep our plan, you can choose to enroll in another Medicare prescription drug plan or drop Medicare prescription drug coverage.